Tommie1236/MagisterAPI/README.md

-## REMINDER, This is still WIP, Im not finished with it as it is.
-But if it is usefull for anyone feel free to use it.
-(and mention me or this repo of course)
+## This repository is discontinued! a link to a newer version is at the bottom

 # MagisterAPI
 A simple API I wrote to interface with magister.